www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/job-board/_applications.md

-*mapped_url_token | If present, the `gh_src` URL parameter, which is used to indicate the referral source of this application. first_name | Applicant's first name last_name | Applicant's last name email | Applicant's email adress
+*mapped_url_token | If present, the `gh_src` URL parameter, which is used to indicate the referral source of this application. first_name | Applicant's first name last_name | Applicant's last name email | Applicant's email address
 *phone | Applicant's phone number
 *location | Applicant's street address
 *latitude | Applicant's home latitude.
 This is a *hidden* field and should not be exposed directly to the applicant.